piface314/ygo-fabrica/README.md

 where `<game-path>` is the actual path of your main YGOPro game folder.
 This setting can be changed later, as described in [Usage](#usage).

 This will install YGOFabrica to `C:\Program Files\YGOFabrica`.
-You can change the install location by giving `make.lua` a path, like this:
+The install location can be changed by giving `make.lua` a path:
 ```
 > luajit make.lua install path\to\your\folder
 > luajit make.lua config <game-path>